iach526526/my-ccna-study/README.md

 # my-ccna-study

 ----
-hey,guys!This repository is used for record my CCNA study.There are some resources like video,document and note.
+hey,guys!This repository is used for record my CCNA study.I was passed CCNA on 07.September.2023.There are some resources like video,document and note.

 ## video
 - [Jeremy's IT Lab](https://www.youtube.com/playlist?list=PLxbwE86jKRgMpuZuLBivzlM8s2Dk5lXBQ)